 Recluse spiders, as their name implies, are reclusive.
 These nocturnal spiders emerge from their retreats at night and actively hunt down prey, or may wait for prey to land in the small area several inches from their retreat.
 Although they do not build webs to capture prey, they do use silk to build a retreat in which they hide during the day.
 As dawn approaches, they may seek shelter in dark places such as in clothing or shoes.
 In nature, recluses are found in cracks and crevices in and under rocks.
 Recluses have very much benefited from human-altered environments where they are readily found under trash cans, plywood, tarps, or rubber tires, in boxes, etc.

+Good news!
 The brown recluse is an enigma in California: there are no populations of the brown recluse, Loxosceles reclusa, in the state, and fewer than 20 verified specimens have been collected over several decades here.

 Latin Name: Loxosceles reclusa